SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Arguments<h3>

+How are parameters and arguments are often used synonymously, although they are more properly not synonyms for a callable unit,  {{c1::parameters}} are the values you specify the function will be passed, most commonly in its signature. for a calllable unit, arguments are the values/variables you actually pass.
+When passing things, using a car metaphor, you can think of the {{c1::parameter}} as a {{c2::parking space}} and the {{c1::argument}} as an {{c2::automobile}}
+function foo(a, b){...
+foo(12, "whistles")
+a, b are parameters, 12, "whistles" are arguments

 most languages require the possible parameters defined in a callable unit definition to be wrapped in parantheses. sh doesn't allow specifying parameters at all most languages require the arguments to a function call to be wrapped in parentheses.